TCDD DE24000

 TCDD DE 24000 (stylised as DE 24 000 in painted registration numbers) is a type of diesel locomotive built for operations on Turkish State Railways (TCDD) by Tülomsaş.
 218 units were built between 1970 and 1984 under license from Matériel de Traction Electrique (MTE) of France.
 The DE 24000 formed the backbone of the dieselisation of the Turkish railways during the 1970s.
 It follows the hood unit road switcher design, like most Turkish mainline locomotives.
 DE 24 000 is the most commonly found locomotive class in Turkey (418 units produced, more than 100 in usable state).

-In addition to MTE, diesel parts were supplied by Chantiers de l'Atlantique, electric parts from Jeumont-Schneider, and mechanical parts from Forges et Ateliers du Creusot.
+In addition to MTE, diesel parts were supplied by Chantiers de l'Atlantique, electric parts from Jeumont-Schneider, and mechanical parts from Forges et Ateliers du Creusot, all of which later acquired by Alstom.